 I can’t remember who came up with the story idea to write about Incarnate Word’s cafeteria prices.
 “I think somebody on the staff — and I can’t remember who it was — went to summer school on another campus,” said Alex, who kept in touch with me over the years.
 The price of food at that school was way cheaper, Alex said.
 Somehow we came up with the idea to compare Incarnate Word’s cafeteria prices to other schools.

 I distinctly remember walking into Trinity University’s cafeteria and being awestruck at its gargantuan, decadent size.
 While Incarnate Word offered the basics like hamburgers and pizza, Trinity had oriental food, healthy food — all kinds of food.
-And they were cheaper!
+And the offerings were cheaper!
 I couldn’t believe it.

 We visited other campuses and found the same thing.
 They had more offerings than Incarnate Word, but better prices.
 And it turned out the same company ran all the cafeterias: ARAMark, a corporation that sold food at the Alamodome during Spurs games.